incrementaliser/vllm-xlstm/README.md

 - The speed path that beat Hugging Face is `GraphDecodeEngine`: HF weights + `mlstm_kernels` + PyTorch CUDA graphs.
 It does **not** go through `vllm.LLM`.
 - Full `vllm serve NX-AI/xLSTM-7b` / `LLM(model="NX-AI/xLSTM-7b")` is **WIP**.
 The plugin class is a skeleton.
-The published 1-GPU run did not have the `vllm` package installed.

 Results (1× NVIDIA A40, bf16, greedy, gen=128, medium prompt):